mkuthan/mkuthan.github.io/source/_posts/2013-10-09-development-environment-setup.markdown

 }
 ```

-The last step is to read environment manager manual.
-As long as all three managers are very similar it should not take more than one evening.
+The last step is to read environment managers manual.
+As long as all four managers are very similar it should not take more than one evening.